 On Friday 15 March 2019 we witnessed, as Prime Minister Jacinda Ardern put it, one of New Zealand’s darkest days.
 The attack on the Christchurch Muslim community was a terrorist act.
 It was horrific and has shaken our country to the core.

 The attack brought up questions about the responsibility of global platforms (like Facebook) to have laws and rules in place so illegal content is not shared online.

-The Christchurch Call is a meeting co-hosted by New Zealand’s Prime Minister, Jacinda Ardern and French President, Emmanuel Macron, to be held in Paris on 15 May 2019.
-It’s a global call which aims to “bring together countries and tech companies in an attempt to bring to an end the ability to use social media to organise and promote terrorism and violent extremism.”
+The Christchurch Call was a meeting co-hosted by New Zealand’s Prime Minister, Jacinda Ardern and French President, Emmanuel Macron, held in Paris on 15 May 2019.
+The global call aimed to “bring together countries and tech companies in an attempt to bring to an end the ability to use social media to organise and promote terrorism and violent extremism.”

 InternetNZ is committed to openness, including the importance of open governance of the Internet.
 Besides governments and social media tech companies, the broader technology community and civil society perspectives should be taken into account.
 The long history of Internet policy-making shows that the best outcomes are when all the relevant voices are being heard.